-Reclaimed Flooring, Stair Parts & Accessories
+Reclaimed Flooring, Stair Parts, and Accessories

 Combining History & Nature, One Board At A Time

 Each piece of reclaimed wood has a story to tell.
 Oak, Tobaccowood Pine and Chestnut from beams and barn siding are full of character and a tight grain pattern you’ll love.
-Wood used as fencing becomes a shining floor full of knots, swirls, and a weathered look.
+The wood used as fencing becomes a shining floor full of knots, swirls, and a weathered look.
 Barns used for heat curing tobacco yield flooring with a beautiful tobacco colored patina that warms up any room.

-Our Wood Flooring Options
+Wood Flooring Options

 Here is a material much like Chestnut that has a great story to tell!
 It can be re-sawn from old beams or milled down from siding, or maintain a mixture of distressed surfaces and reveal some smooth surfaces or be completely original barn siding.
 This material is a mix of both red and white oak.
 The character of this flooring includes knots, nail-holes and brown and black patinas.
-This wood being very old contains a fair amount of tighter grain.
+This wood is very old contains a fair amount of tighter grain.
 Random widths 3″ to 9″, Random Lengths 1′ to 12′ (average 5′)

 Old equine fencing is recycled to make this flooring.
 It is set aside because of the grey and black color that these boards have when they arrive at the mill.
 Horse Country Oak has a medium to high knot content, giving the floor a very rustic look.
 The floor has a very unique look with the mixture of the red and white oak, along with the black patina from paint and weathering.
 Width 4 1/2″, Random Lengths 1′ to 8′ (average 4′ 6″)